Networking always has and will play a vital role in the banking world.

 - Look for opportunities to invite people in your network to collaborate with you.
 To give one quick example, maybe you’ve decided you’d like to run an event, so you give someone the option of co-hosting with you.

-Importantly – no matter which of these you choose, make sure to follow-up!
-You can be at Goldman Sachs, Morgan Stanley, or any other well-known bulge bracket bank on Wall Street, but that won’t matter if you develop a reputation for not following through or living up to expectations.
+Importantly, no matter which of these you choose, make sure to follow up!
+You can be at Goldman Sachs, Morgan Stanley, or any other well-known bulge-bracket bank on Wall Street, but that won’t matter if you develop a reputation for not following through or for not living up to expectations.

 Final Thoughts